Spelling of disc: Computer discs

 Some latter-day competitors to IBM prefer the c-spelling.
 In 1979, the Dutch company Philips, along with Sony, developed and trademarked the compact disc using the "c" spelling.
 The "c" spelling is now used consistently for optical media such as the compact disc and similar technologies.

 Medical editing

 The words disc and disk can appear frequently in medical journals and textbooks, especially those in ophthalmology and orthopedics, and thus style guides often foster consistency by giving rules for which contexts take which spelling.
 AMA style for this topic is used by many publications.
 AMA says, "For ophthalmologic terms, use disc (e.g., optic disc); for other anatomical terms, use disk (e.g., lumbar disk).
 In discussions related to computers, use disk (e.g., floppy disk, disk drive, diskette) (exceptions: compact disc, videodisc)."

 Sports

 Disc sports, or disc games, are a category of activities which involve throwing and/or catching a flying disc.
 Participants of disc sports consistently use the "c" spelling when describing the sports equipment used in these activities, which includes team sports such as ultimate or individual sports such as disc golf.
+This is a parallel to the spelling of "discus," the flat and round weight thrown in the track and field sport discus throw.